 The first thing you need to ask yourself is how much you’ll need.
 Apparently, a 20-year-old could need to have $7 million saved by retirement, but that’s a pretty pessimistic estimate.
 I’m planning to have at least $2 million, but I’m hoping it will be more.

 Saving for retirement in your twenties has significant benefits to your long-term wealth.
 Your money has decades to compound, so your returns will be significant.
-You get in to the habit of saving when you’re young, which will make it easier to stick to for the rest of your life.
+You get into the habit of saving when you’re young, which will make it easier to stick to for the rest of your life.
 And lastly, retirement savings adds to your bottom line, regardless of what stage you are in life.

-At 27, my retirement nest egg is somewhere in the neighbourhood of $20,000.
+At 27, my retirement nest egg is somewhere in the neighborhood of $20,000.
 If you add in my TFSA (and I don’t, because I might spend that on other stuff) it’s even higher.
-I started saving at 25, which is early or late depending who you talk to in the personal finance community.
+I started saving at 25, which is early or late depending on who you talk to in the personal finance community.
 I started slowly, but this year I’m on a retirement-saving bender because the stats about how little people save for their retirement really freak me out.

 Very few people save, and those that do aren’t very good at it.